miro-kr/miro-kr/README.md

 Whether you're a company seeking expertise for a specific project or a team looking for long-term collaboration, this space highlights some of the tools, projects, and approaches I use to deliver value.

-### 🛠️ Tech Stack
+## 🛠️ Tech Stack
+---
 - **Languages**: Python, R, SQL
 - **Machine Learning / AI**: scikit-learn, TensorFlow, PyTorch, Hugging Face Transformers, OpenAI API, LLM integration workflows
 - **Data Engineering**: Snowflake, Azure
 - **Data Visualization**: Tableau, Power BI, Plotly, Matplotlib

-🤓 Project Highlights
+## 🤓 Project Highlights
 ---

-Machine Learning
+### 🧠 Machine Learning
-Project: Clustering of French Cities and Rupture Detection of Voting Behavior Description
+**Project:** *Clustering of French Cities and Rupture Detection of Voting Behavior*
+**Description:**
-A detailed analysis of French electoral behavior based on socio-economic data inspired by "Une histoire du conflit" by Thomas Piketty and Julia Cagé.
-This project utilizes unsupervised learning techniques like dimensionality reduction, clustering, and rupture detection to identify patterns and shifts in voting preferences across different regions in France.
-The study visually explores the relationship between voting behavior and factors such as income, education, and demographics, providing deep insights into the socio-political landscape.
+An in-depth analysis of French electoral behavior using socio-economic data, inspired by *Une histoire du conflit* by Thomas Piketty and Julia Cagé.
+This project applies unsupervised learning techniques — including dimensionality reduction, clustering, and rupture detection — to identify patterns and shifts in voting preferences across French regions.
+It explores how income, education, and demographics relate to voting behavior, offering insights into the socio-political landscape.

+---

-Data Visualization Portfolio
+### 📊 Data Visualization Portfolio
-Project: Drinking Water Access Dashboard
+**Project:** *Drinking Water Access Dashboard*
-Description
+**Description:**
-A Tableau dashboard that visualizes global access to drinking water, with insights on population distribution, political stability, and mortality rates related to unsafe water.
-This project aims to guide decisions for optimizing water access policies and services.
+A Tableau dashboard visualizing global access to drinking water, highlighting links with population distribution, political stability, and mortality due to unsafe water.
+The project supports decision-making for policies aimed at improving water access and public health.

+---

-Data Analysis Portfolio
+### 📈 Data Analysis Portfolio
-Project: Food Security Panorama
-Description
+**Project:** *Food Security Panorama*
+**Description:**
-A comprehensive analysis of global malnutrition, food availability, and distribution.
-The study includes mathematical calculations to assess food security at both global and country levels, with a focus on cereal products and specific countries.
+A comprehensive study of global malnutrition, food availability, and distribution.
+The analysis includes mathematical evaluations of food security at global and national levels, with a focus on cereal consumption and selected countries.

 💌 Contact
 ---